 However, it can be difficult to build IVRs well and easy to design them poorly.
 Ineffective IVR may confuse or frustrate customers, many of whom simply press 0 to bypass the automation and speak with a live agent or a real person – a more costly asset for any company.
-Even worse than this increase in demand for support is the negative word of mouth resulting from such bad encounters, and the fact that most customers are willing to abandon companies after having poor customer service experience.
+Even worse than this increase in demand for support is the negative word of mouth resulting from such bad encounters, and the fact that most customers are willing to abandon companies after having a poor customer service experience.

 - Too Many Menu Options